|Please note that I have seen every episode of Lassie as

 • Note: Ruth also wears pants in this episode.
 In a closeup shot of Timmy with Lassie while they are collecting wood, it's not "Spook" as Lassie, but a different collie, bigger than Spook, almost certainly the one who also appears in "The Maverick" and "The Explorers"perhaps this is a "pickup" shot, filmed later?
 In addition, in the scene with Lassie chasing the rabbit, it's a definite cut from "The Egret," as the water bird clearly appears when Lassie approaches the lake.
 The woods look more like the tropics (with banana plants very obvious; possibly they were supposed to be ferns; if I didn't know better, I think they appear again in at least one episode of Lost in Space).
 Another romantic scene to bely June Lockhart's humorous complaint that Paul and Ruth have a scanty romantic life: they kiss again, and cuddle as well.
 The fog effect is really poorly done and looks an awful lot like smoke.

 - "The Hermit" (05/22/60):

 - Timmy befriends Herman, an ex-mountain climber who lives like a hermit in a small cabin on top of Morgan Hill with his goat Gertrude, but a visiting construction worker and his son from the city call him crazy and urge the Calverton townspeople to force him to leave town.
 Then Arnie disappears and Herman is blamed.
 Herman: Nelson Leigh.
 Mr. Watson: Richard Travis.
 Arnie Watson: Jimmy Baird.

 • Trivia: Pete Richards runs the local hardware store.

-• Note: Jimmy Baird was the brother of Sharon Baird, one
+• Note: Jimmy Baird was the brother of Sharon Baird, one of the original Mouseketeers.

 »» Seventh Season «« Fifth Season Episode Guide Contents Page